cse110-fa21-group32/cse110-fa21-group32/specs/adrs/111021-Nodejs VS Python.md

 # {Decision on whether to include nutrition facts in recipe}

-* Status: {Pending}
+* Status: {Accept}
 * Deciders: {all team members} <!-- optional -->
 * Date: {2021-11-10} <!-- optional -->

 ## Context and Problem Statement

-We were discussing on the backend tool between Node.js and Python.
+We were discussing what to use on the backend tool, decision between Node.js or Python.

 ## Decision Drivers <!-- optional -->

-*
+* Strong and stable backend
-* Esay to implement, that people can quickly set up
+* Esay to implement, people can quickly set up with us

 ## Considered Options

-* JavaScript
+* JavaScript, Node.js
 * Python

 ## Decision Outcome

-Chosen option: Need more research
+Chosen option: Python

 ### Negative Consequences <!-- optional -->

-*
+* Some team manbers are not too familiar with Python languages

 ## Pros and Cons of the Options <!-- optional -->